-- Is my child at a point that you would suggest additional help such as a tutor or enrichment at home?
+- Is my child at a point where you would suggest additional help such as a tutor or enrichment at home?
 Can you suggest any resources?

 - What can I do to support literacy when my student is at home?

-- My student is terrible at spelling.
+- My student struggles with spelling.
 How do I help them without humiliating them (especially if they are older)?

-- What are some books you think my student would enjoy if she hates to read?
+- What are some books you think my student would enjoy if she doesn’t like to read?

 If Behavior is a Concern